 The 11 Child Safe Standards

-Click on the links below to see the minimum requirements and compliance indicators for each Standard.
+Click on the links below to see the minimum requirements, compliance indicators, a short video and relevant resources for each Standard.

 Organisations establish a culturally safe environment in which the diverse and unique identities and experiences of Aboriginal children and young people are respected and valued.